VFX Pipeline Consolidation.

 The problem

-Every VFX studio runs on some version of the same broken stack.
-ShotGrid for shot tracking.
-A spreadsheet for bids.
+Every VFX studio runs the same fragmented stack.
+ShotGrid for shots.
+Spreadsheet for bids.
 Email for client comms.
 Slack for internal.
-One rogue whiteboard with outdated thumbnail printouts.
 None of it connected.
 Coordinators were the glue.

 The approach